owntech-foundation/examples/TWIST/Microgrid/AC_peer_to_peer/README.md

 <img src="Image/p2p_schematic.svg" alt="Schematic p2p" width="600" height="400">

-DC/AC Converter (**single phase inverter**): This converter is responsible for converting direct current (DC) power into alternating current (AC) power.
+`GENERATOR` DC/AC Converter (**single phase inverter**): This converter is responsible for converting direct current (DC) power into alternating current (AC) power.
 It may be connected to renewable energy sources (such as solar panels or wind turbines) or batteries, which produce DC power.
 The DC/AC converter's task is to generate AC power for use in the electrical network.

-AC/DC Converter (**single phase synchronous rectifier**): This converter performs the opposite function.
+`CONSUMER` AC/DC Converter (**single phase synchronous rectifier**): This converter performs the opposite function.
 It converts AC power back into DC power.
 This conversion is necessary when the electrical network requires DC power for various applications, such as charging batteries or powering DC devices.

 In a peer-to-peer communication system, these converters communicate with each other to optimize power exchange.
 The DC/AC converter informs the AC/DC converter of the available power it can deliver.
 This information includes details like the power's magnitude and frequency.